ogait001/academic-profile/_posts/2026-05-05-where-is-god.md

 categories: [catholic-theology, philosophy-of-time, ontology]
 tags: [crossing-point, gaitan-topology, phenomenology, theological-anthropology, philosophy-of-religion, time-and-eternity, eschatology]
 lang: en
-excerpt: "Where is God when terrible things happen?
-This essay argues that the question, as commonly posed, rests on a mistaken assumption: that God's presence should appear as intervention within events.
+excerpt: "This essay examines the question Where is God? not as a rhetorical challenge to evade but as a structural inquiry to be answered with precision.
+It argues that the question, as it is usually formulated, rests on a mistaken assumption: that God’s presence should be visible as intervention within events.
 God is not an agent within events.
-God is the sustaining ground of the present moment in which events occur.
-Without that ground, there is nothing to intervene in."
+God is the sustaining ground of the present moment in which events occur."
 doi: "10.5281/zenodo.20044781"
 record_url: "https://zenodo.org/records/20044781"
 pdf_url: "https://zenodo.org/records/20044785/files/where-is-god.pdf"